hatakkey/MAG-integrated/docs/open5gs_verification.md

 enb1.log  hss.log  mme.log  pcrf.log  radiusd.log  ue1.log
 [root@compute-4 logs]#
 ```
-The below are the logs for 1 IMSI connected
+The below are the logs for single IMSI connected
 ###1.1. **Checking the HSS logs**
 The HSS diameter is connected with the MME